 Everyone should aim to be physically active for 60 minutes a day.

-Whether they are walking, biking, tossing a ball, or playing tag, every little bit counts.
+Whether you are walking, biking, tossing a ball, or playing tag, every little bit counts.
 Our bodies were meant to move!

-For more information on physical activity go to: Physical Activity Guidelines for Americans at https://health.gov/paguidelines/
+For more information on physical activity visit Physical Activity Guidelines for Americans at https://health.gov/paguidelines/